mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 * From the Amazon S3 console dashboard, choose Create Bucket.
 * In Create Bucket wizard
     - On the ‘Name and region’ Step
       - Type a bucket name in Bucket Name.
-(For eg., ground-truth-labelling-job-initials-date; Note that this name should be unique across all AWS)
+(For e.g., ground-truth-labelling-job-initials-date; Note that this name should be unique across all AWS)
       - Select ‘US East’ as the region.
       - Click ‘Next’
   - On the ‘Configure Options’ Step